emacsmirror/meep/docs/reference.rst

 Region Mark: Bounds in Character
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Support's convenient marking of a region in character bounds.
+Supports convenient marking of a region in character bounds.
-This works by prompting for a character which is is then scanned in both direction, marking the region in the bounds when it is found.
+This works by prompting for a character which is then scanned in both directions, marking the region in the bounds when it is found.

 Notes: